 Geriatric nurses have several tasks and duties to perform.
 Many older adults suffer from dehydration and malnutrition, due to a lack of proper patient care.
 So providing information on good nutrition and wellness programs are essential to older adults.
 Physical therapy is sometimes a necessary treatment for the care of older patients.

 The elderly are more susceptible to slips and falls, even around their own home and their bones are more fragile to break.
 Having a nurse therapist or home care nurse specialized in geriatrics can help prevent unnecessary issues from happening.
 They also work to aid in daily living activities (ADL) for elderly patients.

-Long term care is also a big issue that the elderly face each year.
+Long-term care is also a big issue that the elderly face each year.
 The average older adult in nursing homes or assisted-living facilities is eighty-six years old.
 However, some are as young as sixty. it all depends on the physical and mental state of the individual.
-Geriatric nurses are usually found working in these facilities.
+Gerontology Nurses are usually found working in these facilities.
 However, work can be available right out of the home of the older individual.

 What are Some Careers for a Gerontology Nurse?

 The career path of a geriatric nurse is consistently active.
 As a Gerontology nurse or gerontologist, there are many choices of employment in a variety of roles and settings.
 Most gerontology experts work as Advanced Practice Registered Nurses (APRN) or Nurse Practitioners (NP).
 Hospitals and nursing homes are just two of the most popular institutions. fastest-growing careers in gerontology

 Assisted-living places, social services, health administration facilities are also places of employment for those interested in gerontology nursing.
 Although, there are a few individuals working their way into the geriatric pharmacology field, or those studying medicine that benefits older adults.

 What Education Do You Need to Be a Gerontology Nurse?